dani-b-g/npm-fixo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "✨ Feature request"
-about: Suggest an idea or improvement for npm-fiso
+about: Suggest an idea or improvement for npm-fixo
 title: "[Feature]: "
 labels: ["enhancement"]
 assignees: []